chrisammon3000/aws-permits-pipeline/README.md

    cd src/functions
    serverless deploy
    ```
-5. Once the RDS instance is up and running, ping API Gateway to initialize and run the pipeline:
+5. Once the RDS instance is up and running, ping API Gateway to initialize and run the first pipeline:
    ```
    curl https://XXXXXXX.execute-api.us-east-1.amazonaws.com/dev/init
    ```
-    This will also run the pipeline for the first time.

 ### Running the Pipeline
    Ping API Gateway endpoint to run the pipeline again and fetch the most recent data: